 Research shows that more miners are being diagnosed with the Black Lung.
-According to the United States Department of Labor, in 2016 alone, nearly 700 thousand miners were receiving federal medical benefits.
+According to the United States Department of Labor, nearly 700 thousand miners have filed claims for federal medical benefits.
 More than 7 thousand of them are here in Colorado.

 However, those numbers only reflect the miners who have been approved, not those still waiting to receive a Black Lung card.

 “Your family physician I find, is very careful in not using the word black lung,” explained Anita O’Neil.

 She’s a benefits counselor with NOWCAP.
 O’Neil says that she encourages all miners to get a medical screening every two years.

 “Sometimes the company will say he does have the disease and we are going to pay,” O’Neil said.
 “Others, we go to a hearing to prove they have the disease.”

 A coal miner who has the incurable disease and has received their Black Lung card through the federal program is entitled to in-home nursing, and pulmonary rehabilitation at a facility.

 "It increases their endurance, and it increases their strength,” explained Kevin Yates, a Black Lung specialist.
 “It teaches patients how to deal with shortness of breath and that is through breathing retraining."